romizb/Big-Floof-Energy/README.md

 ---
 ## How to install

 The project will upload as a web-based platform accessible from any device with an internet connection.
 Therefore, no software installation required for users.
-However, a login in profile will be needed.
+However, a login profile will be needed.

 ---
 ## How to run test for project